 Instructions

 - Heat a large skillet over medium heat.
 Add breakfast sausage.
-Cook until meat is no longer pink.
+Cook until meat is no longer pink, about 5-7 minutes.
 Stir frequently.
 Remove from heat and set aside.

 Scrambled Eggs: